LIN-Tianyuan/Python_Development/docs/08_git.md

  - ✅ Give **Optimization suggestions**
  - ✅ Explain **why it was changed**

-How do I resolve Git merge conflicts?
+How do we resolve Git merge conflicts?

  - **When Git has a merge conflict, we run `git status` to find the conflict file**.
 Then we manually edit the file, remove the `<<<< HEAD` tag, select the correct code version, and finally `git add` and commit the changes.